ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
-		- m
+		- o

 		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
-		- A_ne
+		- Ao_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.
+		- is a scalar variable of type Int32 that holds the number of entries in the design matrix $A_o$.

 	*
-		- A_val
+		- Ao_val

-		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.
+		- is a one-dimensional array of size Ao_ne and type T that holds the values of the entries in the design matrix $A_o$ in any of the available storage schemes.

 	*
 		- b

 		- is a one-dimensional array of size m and type T that holds the constant term $b$ in the residuals.
-The i-th component of ``b``, i = 1, ... , m, contains $b_i$.
+The i-th component of ``b``, i = 1, ... , o, contains $b_i$.

 	*
 		- x_l